 The North Oconee River is protected by a 100-foot natural vegetative greenway along both sides, per the Jackson County Code of Ordinances.
-While this provides some protection from development along the river, the park is adjacent to Interstate 85 to the south.
-This corridor has the potential to negatively impact the water quality of the North Oconee with road runoff pollution.
-In addition, proximity to I- 85 is attractive to developers of industrial and manufacturing sites, and while the land surrounding Hurricane Shoals Park is currently zoned Agricultural Rural Farm District, the area may feel development pressures in the future.
+While this provides some protection from development along the river, the park is adjacent to Interstate 85, to the south.
+The I-85 transportation corridor has the potential to negatively impact the water quality of the North Oconee by increasing and polluting stormwater runoff flowing into the river.
+In addition, proximity to I-85 is attractive to developers of industrial and manufacturing sites, and while the land surrounding Hurricane Shoals Park is currently zoned Agricultural Rural Farm District, the area may feel development pressures in the future.